Victims of Human Trafficking: T Nonimmigrant Status

 If you do not feel safe receiving mail from USCIS at your home address, you may include a safe address on your application.
 You do not have to be living at the safe address.
 If you need to let USCIS know that you have changed your mailing address after you have filed an application for T nonimmigrant status, see the Special Instructions at Change of Address Information.

 If you apply for T nonimmigrant status with USCIS, any information about you or your application for T nonimmigrant status is strictly confidential and is protected by law.
 DHS can only share this information in very limited circumstances and may not deny your application based on evidence provided solely by your trafficker.
+Individuals are also protected against traffickers attempting to provide adverse evidence against them in relation to their application with USCIS.

 Certain qualifying family members may be eligible for T nonimmigrant status.
 Regardless of your age, you may apply for the following family members if they are in present danger of retaliation as a result of your escape from trafficking or cooperation with law enforcement: